 As you can see the sky is the limit, play with the spices and see what combinations you like best.

 How long to bake chicken drumsticks?

-Usually about 35 minutes at 200 degrees Celsius/ 400 degrees Fahrenheit should be enough.
-But make sure to check the chicken before you take it out of the oven, the times might differ depending on the size of the chicken drumsticks and on your oven, not all ovens heat the same way.
+- Make sure to check the chicken before you take it out of the oven, the times might differ depending on the size of the meat pieces and on your oven, not all ovens heat the same way.

-Start checking after 30 minutes baking time.
-You can use a meat thermometer, in this case the internal temperature of the chicken drumsticks should be of 75 degrees Celsius/ 165 degrees Fahrenheit.
+- Start checking after 30 minutes of baking time.
+You can use a meat thermometer, in this case, the internal temperature of the drumsticks should be 75 degrees Celsius/ 165 degrees Fahrenheit.

-Or you can check the doneness of the chicken by inserting a skewer or toothpick in the thickest part of the drumstick.
-The juices should run clear, no pink juices are allowed when it comes to chicken.
+- Or you can check if it’s done by inserting a skewer or toothpick in the thickest part of the drumstick.
+The juices should run clear, no pink juices are allowed.

-And I always make a vegetable side dish or two, either a simple white cabbage salad, a tomato and onion salad or a plain green salad with yogurt dressing .
-Or some roasted broccoli or cauliflower or roasted carrots with olive oil.
+- I always make a vegetable side dish or two.
+Either a simple white cabbage salad, a tomato, and onion salad, or a plain green salad with yogurt dressing.

 - 12 chicken drumsticks, divided